 Database rights were introduced by the Database Directive.
 Eligible databases receive protection in all European Economic Area (EEA) member states.
 Only databases made by EEA nationals, residents or businesses are eligible.

 The UK implemented the directive through the Copyright and Rights in Databases Regulations 1997.

-UK citizens, residents, and businesses will no longer be eligible to receive or hold new sui generis database rights in the EEA after the end of the transition period.
+UK citizens, residents, and businesses will not be eligible to receive or hold database rights in the EEA for databases created on or after 1 January 2021.

-UK owners of databases created after the end of the transition period will need to consider whether they can rely on alternative means of protection – for example licensing agreements or copyright, where applicable.
+UK owners of databases created on or after 1 January 2021 will need to consider whether they can rely on alternative means of protection in the EEA – for example licensing agreements or copyright, where applicable.

-UK legislation will be amended so that only UK citizens, residents, and businesses are eligible for new database rights in the UK after the end of the transition period.
+UK legislation will be amended so that only UK citizens, residents, and businesses are eligible for database rights in the UK for databases created on or after 1 January 2021.

 Existing database rights

-Database rights that exist in the UK or EEA before the end of the transition period (whether held by UK or EEA persons or businesses) will continue to exist in the UK and EEA for the rest of their duration.
+Database rights that exist in the UK or EEA before 1 January 2021 (whether held by UK or EEA persons or businesses) will continue to exist in the UK and EEA for the rest of their duration.
 These rights are guaranteed under the Withdrawal Agreement.